Apparence-io/bart/README.md

 BartBottomBar.cupertino() // iOS look.
 BartBottomBar.material3() // Android look.
 BartBottomBar.adaptive() // automatically select between cupertino & material depending on the device.
-BartBottomBar.custom() // your how design
+BartBottomBar.custom() // your own design
 ```

 To custom the bottom bar, simply extends `BartBottomBarCustom` and create your own bottom bar like `SimpleBottomBar`(in example project). <br/>